-Refer Note 26.2 for disclosure of contractual commitment for acquisition of property, plant and equipment.
+Refer Note 27.2 for disclosure of contractual commitment for acquisition of property, plant and equipment.

-The premises of Ambernath plant is constructed on land leased by MIDC.
+The Ambernath plant is constructed on the land leased by MIDC.
 The same is subject to restrictions as per applicable MIDC rules.

-Property, plant and equipment was tested for impairment using DCF method.
-Estimates and assumptions were adjusted for the COVID-19 pandemic impact based on assessment of the management and there was no requirement for impairment of any property, plant and equipment.
+The property, plant and equipment was tested for impairment using DCF method.
+Based on assessment of the Management, there was no requirement for impairment of any property, plant and equipment.